 What you see here are the answers these individuals gave when I asked: "Is there something you wish you'd known when you were a graduate student and/or a brand new to libraries?"
 In some posts, you see the author's philosophy of an aspect of librarianship.
 In others, the piece is about developing job skills.
 So long as it answers that basic question, pretty much everything is germane to this blog.

 If you want to write a post for my blog (yes, please!), shoot me an email librarianjessica @ gmail dot com.
 Let me know why you're emailing me and give me an idea of your topic.
 I'll get back to you as quickly as I can.
 Please look at what I've published before, especially what I've published recently, when you propose a topic.
 I'm happy to accept posts that are on the same general topic as something I've published before, but almost never publish something on the exact same topic that approaches it in the exact same way.

-What I do when I edit a post is slightly different in each case, but here are some general things I do:
+What I do when I edit a post is slightly different in each case, but here are some general things I do and expect:

 - The tone needs to be casual.
 This isn't an academic, refereed publication.
 It's a conversation.
 That means personal pronouns are encouraged and footnotes/endnotes/etc. are not allowed.

 - I like posts to be between 500 and 750 words, but that's not a hard rule.
 (Over 1000 will probably, but not necessarily, be a problem.)